Classifying subcategories, local algebra and the Rosenberg spectrum of a locally noetherian category: Introduction

 \section{Introduction}

 Let $R$ be a commutative ring having Zariski spectrum $Spec(R)$ and let $R-Mod$ be the category of $R$-modules.
 Then, the study of subcategories of $R-Mod$ using the subsets of $Spec(R)$ is a topic that is well developed in the literature, especially when $R$ is noetherian (see, for example, \cite{Four}, \cite{Nee}, \cite{SW}, \cite{Taka}).

-When $R$ is commutative noetherian, it is easily verified that the category $R-mod$ of finitely generated $R$-modules is an abelian subcategory of $R-Mod$.
-Then we know, for instance, that the Serre subcategories of $R-mod$ are in bijective correspondence with specialization closed subsets of $Spec(R)$ (see \cite{SW}).
-Further, a result of Takahashi \cite{Taka} shows that subcategories of $R-mod$ closed under submodules and extensions are in one-one correspondence with subsets of $Spec(R)$.
-The Zariski spectrum $Spec(R)$ also contains information about subcategories of the derived category $\mathcal D(R-Mod)$.
-For instance, a theorem of Neeman \cite{Nee} shows that specialization closed subsets of $Spec(R)$ correspond to smashing subcategories of $\mathcal D(R-Mod)$.
-For an arbitrary commutative ring $R$, a theorem of Garkusha and Prest \cite{GP1}, \cite{GP2} shows that torsion classes of finite type in $R-Mod$ correspond to complements of intersections of quasi-compact open subsets of $Spec(R)$.
+For instance, a theorem of Garkusha and Prest \cite{GP1}, \cite{GP2} shows that torsion classes of finite type in $R-Mod$ correspond to complements of intersections of quasi-compact open subsets of $Spec(R)$.
+If $R$ is a commutative and noetherian, a theorem of H\"{u}gel, Posp\'{i}\v{s}il, \v{S}\v{t}ov\'{i}\v{c}ek and Trlifaj \cite{Four} shows that that there is a one-one correspondence between specialization closed subsets of the Zariski spectrum $Spec(R)$ and hereditary torsion pairs on the category of $R$-modules.
+The connection between supports, torsion classes and subsets of $Spec(R)$ is a highly developed topic in the literature, studied by several authors (see, for instance, Bravo, Odaba\c{s}i, Parra and P\'{e}rez \cite{BOPP}, Enochs, Garcia Rozas and Oyonarte \cite{EGRO}, Izurdiaga \cite{Izur}, Lindo \cite{Hayd}, Parra and Saor\'{i}n \cite{PS}).

 In this paper, our objective is to take a more general approach to this genre of results by working with a locally noetherian Grothendieck category $\mathcal A$ instead of the category of modules over a commutative noetherian ring.
 We feel that this categorical approach vastly expands the scope of such results beyond commutative algebra.
 Consequently, most of our conclusions in this paper apply to large classes of noncommutative rings.
 Further, they also apply to the category of quasi-coherent sheaves over a separated noetherian scheme.
+We mention here our recent work in \cite{ABJp}, where we gave conditions for a Grothendieck category to be locally noetherian, thus generalizing two criteria due to Guil Asensio, Izurdiaga and Torrecillas \cite{GAIT} and Mohamed and M\"{u}ller \cite{MaMu} respectively.
+We therefore hope to continue our efforts to study properties of modules over a commutative noetherian ring in the more general context of locally noetherian Grothendieck categories.